milesepstein13/slr-nueral-network/README.md

 The neueral network can be used in two ways:

-1. Using Keras, download the slr_model folder and load the model using Keras with
+1. Using Keras: download the slr_model folder and load the model using Keras with
 ```
 from tensorflow import keras
 model = keras.models.load_model('path/to/slr_model')